 Highly Rare Moroccan Diplomystus birdi pycnodont fish and Flora limestone fossil plate from the Silex layers near Kem-Kem, Taouz, Western Sahara Desert, Morocco.
 This limestone plate is of the Mesozoic era, Cenomanian age, upper Cretaceous period.

-The attractive limestone matrix, fossil limestone bedrock, hosts two rare inclusions.
-The flora an ‘as yet undescribed’ stout sectional branch and a bony pycnodont.
-Close-up views show the details of the fishes anatomy.
+The attractive limestone matrix (fossil limestone bedrock), hosts a wonderful flora sectional branches and the bony pycnodont fish.
+Our close up illustrations above show the fishes anatomy, its skeleton finely exposed.
 The Cenomanian deposits are roughly contemporaneous with the fossil beds of Jebel Tselfat, Lebanon.
-This particular find was from the region of Taouz, Western Desert, Southern Morocco, North Africa links the two fossil layers in both areas of the world adding to palaeontological knowledge of the range of the Cretaceous and Eocene fishes, their development and habitat.
+This particular find from the region of Taouz, Western Desert, Southern Morocco, North Africa links the two fossil layers in both areas of the world adding to palaeontological knowledge of the range of the Cretaceous and Eocene fishes, their development and habitat.

 For further reading references see Yovanovitchi Arambourg 1954.
 The prehistoric fossil fish is of the pycnodont family, a type of Aipichthyoides, bony fish, another genus of this region was described by Arthur Smith Woodward, Natural History Museum, London circa 1895, as Diplomystus birdi.
-For recent research on this region and the fossil fishes and fauna search 'Alison Murray paleontologist', the department of biological sciences, Alberta, extensively researching the links between North Africa and the Middle East fauna, including that of freshwater fishes, parachanna fayumensis, Anchichanna kuldanensis, commonly snakehead fish.
+For recent research on this region and the fossil fishes and fauna search 'Alison Murray palaeontologist', the department of biological sciences, Alberta, extensively researching the links between North Africa and the Middle East fauna, including that of freshwater fishes, parachanna fayumensis, Anchichanna kuldanensis, commonly snakehead fish.